JetBrains/kotlin-native/COCOAPODS.md

 ## Use a Kotlin Gradle project as a CocoaPods dependency

 You can use a multiplatform project with native targets as a CocoaPods dependency (Kotlin Pod).
-Such a representation provides the following advantages:
+You can include such a dependency in a `Podfile` of an Xcode project  by its name and path to the project directory containing the generated `Podspec`.

- * Such a dependency can be included in a `Podfile` of an Xcode project and automatically built (and rebuilt) along with this project.
-It simplifies importing to Xcode by removing a need to write corresponding Gradle tasks and Xcode build steps manually.
+This dependency will be automatically built (and rebuilt) along with this project.
- * When building from Xcode, you can use CocoaPods libraries without writing `.def` files manually and setting `cinterop` tool parameters.
-In this case, all required parameters can be obtained from the Xcode project configured by CocoaPods.
+Such approach simplifies importing to Xcode by removing a need to write corresponding Gradle tasks and Xcode build steps manually.

 You can add dependencies between:
 * [A Kotlin Pod and an Xcode project with one target](#add-a-dependency-between-a-kotlin-pod-and-xcode-project-with-one-target)